 - Hot shower, hot water, internet, phone calls and personal nature expenses.

 - Personal travel insurance, Nepal visa, international air ticket laundry services.

 - Rescue operation charge in case of emergency, hiring horse and extra porter.

-- Gratitude and tips for your guide, porter and driver.
+- Gratitude and tips for your guide and porter.